- Center punch

 Open the Bench and Thread on the Legs

 Twist the 3/4-in. threaded pipe onto the pipe flanges for a rock-solid workbench.
 Be sure to lock the casters in place when using the bench.

 Apply a Finish for More Color and Protection

 Remove the hardware to make painting or varnishing a whole lot easier.
 Label the panels in a hidden spot so you get the right on the right side when you assemble.
 Small variations from one panel to the next can show up on your hinge placement and locks.

 Sand the entire bench with 150-grit sandpaper and use a power sander to knock down any high spots on the hardwood edging.
 Vacuum the dust, wipe the bench down with a tack cloth and apply your finish.
+Coat the wood with 3 coats of urethane varnish for a tough, attractive work surface.
 Wait a few days after the last coat of finish to let it cure before you put your first scratches on the workbench.